 An alternative would be to attempt to collect some geographical location information from the visitor, relying upon a user of a personalized web service to supply that information, such as a phone number, or zip code, or something else that can tell where they are at, so that localized media could be provided.
 But people don’t always provide that type of information or may supply it to get something like information about local weather and then move and not change the information they supplied.

 A different way of delivering ads based upon location would be to attempt to understand the site’s location, if it has one associated with it, and serve yellow pages styled ads on that page.
-A patent application assigned to Microsoft, and released this week explores ways to display ads related to what it believes is the location of a site.
+A patent application assigned to Microsoft and released this week explores ways to display ads related to what it believes is the location of a site.